ferrous-systems/rust-exercises/exercise-book/src/async-chat/connecting_readers_and_writers.md

-## Connecting Readers and Writers
+## A broker as a connection point

 So how do we make sure that messages read in `connection_loop` flow into the relevant `connection_writer_loop`?
 We should somehow maintain a `peers: HashMap<String, Sender<String>>` map which allows a client to find destination channels.
 However, this map would be a bit of shared mutable state, so we'll have to wrap an `RwLock` over it and answer tough questions of what should happen if the client joins at the same moment as it receives a message.

-One trick to make reasoning about state simpler comes from the actor model.
+One trick to make reasoning about state simpler is by taking inspiration from the actor model.
 We can create a dedicated broker task which owns the `peers` map and communicates with other tasks using channels.
+The broker reacts on events and appropriately informs the peers.
-By hiding `peers` inside such an "actor" task, we remove the need for mutexes and also make the serialization point explicit.
+By hiding peer handling inside such an "actor" task, we remove the need for mutexes and also make the serialization point explicit.
 The order of events "Bob sends message to Alice" and "Alice joins" is determined by the order of the corresponding events in the broker's event queue.

 ```rust